Toshiba BC-1211S Electronic Calculator

 The Model/Serial Number Tag

 The BC-1211S has a few quirks.
 First, the machine does not provide for negative numbers.
-This seems odd on a machine that was likely targeted at business applications.
-Any calculation that would result in a negative answer displays the tens compeiment of the answer and causes an overflow condition.
+This seems odd on a machine that was likely targeted at business users.
+Any calculation that would result in a negative answer displays the tens-complement of the answer and causes an overflow condition.
 For example, performing 1 - 2 displays 999999999999, with the overflow indicator lit.
 Pressing the [-] key will complement the number in the display, and clear the overflow indicator.
 Another quirk is that large multiplies can confuse the machine.
 For example, performing 123456789012 X 987654321098 causes the machine to go into a state with numbers rapidly whizzing through the display.
-If left for a while, sometimes the churn will stop on its own, with an apparent 'answer' in the display (which has no relation to the original problem that I can detect), and other times the churn runs without ending.
+If left for a while, sometimes the churn will stop on its own, with a nonesnse answer in the display (which has no relation to the original problem that I can detect), and other times the churn runs without ending (at least for as long as I was willing to wait for it).
 Pressing the [C] key stops the chaos, and restores the machine to normal operation.
 Overflow detection on some multiplications is intermittent.
 Some multiplications which should cause an overflow condition don't end up lighting the overflow indicator.
 This probably has something to do with the fact that the machine actually has a working capacity of 16 digits, though only 12 digits are displayed.

 The BC-1211S is about average in calculating speed for machines of the day.
 Addition and subtraction complete almost instantly, with only a slight flicker of the display while the calculation occurs.
 Easy multiplications also complete with just a little more of a flicker of the display.
 The benchmark full-capacity multiplication of 999999 X 999999 takes just under 1/2 second, and results in an amusing amount of display activity.